rizwan-io/SQL-Mastery/05-Summarizing-Data/README.md

 ## **Summarizing Data**
 ### Aggregate Functions
 Functions are piece of code that we can reuse.
-MySQL comes with many built-in functions, Some of which are called aggregate functions.
+MySQL comes with many built-in functions, Some of these functions are called aggregate functions.
 These functions only work on non null value.
 So, If the column contains null value it will not include it.
+By default all of this function takes duplicate values.
+If we don't want duplicates in to considertaion then we can use the DISTINCT keyword.
 1. MAX()
 2. MIN()
 3. AVG()